xtavim/xtavim/README.md

 # Hi there, I'm Gustavo! 👋

 Welcome to my GitHub profile!
-That's my cat in the profile picture 🐱
+That's my cat you see in the profile picture 🐱

 I'm a **Front-End Developer** with a passion for building elegant and user-friendly interfaces.
 Here's a bit about me: